balena-io-experimental/plate-recognizer/README.md

 |`TWILIO_FROM`|Twilio phone number from your Twilio console   |
 |`TWILIO_TO`|Number to send text to - must be verified for free trials in Twilio console|

+You can use the plate-alert service as a template for building your own interaction with Plate Recognizer.

 Note that you can set variables at the fleet level in balenaCloud so they apply to all the devices in your fleet without having to edit each one separately!

 ### Using Park Pow
 Park Pow is a sister product of Plate Recognizer used for parking garage management, and interfaces directly with Stream.
 Add `https://app.parkpow.com/api/v1/webhook-receiver/` to your webhook_targets (you can add more than one target, separated by a comma) and follow the integration steps [here](https://guides.platerecognizer.com/docs/parkpow/integrations#stream).